j9t/little-books/manuscript/html-css-coding-guidelines.md

 The main ingredients of a coding guideline are what (not) to do within a particular scope, examples, and an explanation.

-Coding guidelines can target preference or quality.
+Coding guidelines can support preference or quality.

 Coding guidelines can be descriptive, prescriptive, or both.